maximiliankolb/bbs-esports/PITCHME.md

 ---
 ## the future and the beauty of esports
 ---
-* growth outside its traditional market
+* growth inside and outside its traditional market
+* lasting professionalization
-* mayor traditional sport teams invest in esports in gain popularity in the esport base
+* mayor traditional teams investing in esports
 * interessting area for digital and traditional companies like intel or audi
-* highly tactical approach nowadays, less pure skill
 ---
-* more microtransactions
+* ability to compete on different levels
 * more gambling (eg. on skins)
-* general projection: growth will continue
-* lasting professionalization
----
-* similarity to soccer
+* highly tactical approach nowadays, less pure skill
 * gaming equipment
 ---
 ## my personal experience